Evidence: our vanishing glaciers

 (Image:Kuno Shweitzwer : Tasman glacier lake)

-“You can’t make a glacier lie.” – Dr Andrew Lorrey; NIWA
+“You can’t make a glacier lie.”- Dr Andrew Lorrey; NIWA (Video 1)

 - NIWA has carried out aerial surveys of over 50 of the South Island’s glaciers every year for more than 40 years.

-- The large losses in 20118 and 2018 loss have been directly attributed to climate change
+- The exceptionally large losses in 2017 and 2018 have been directly attributed to climate change.

 - Glacial lakes form when glaciers retreat; the Tasman glacial lake (photo at top of page) didn’t exist before 1973.